carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6-2021-mothur.md

 ```

 #### 8. Open classified sequences
 Use scp to transfer your files over to your local desktop.
 Open the file that is called `merged.seed_v119.wang.tax.summary` in Excel.
 (You may have to change the name so the file ends in '.txt' or Excel won't recognize it as a valid file to open.)
+You have seen this dataset before-- it's the one we worked on with Lin!

 Here is the definition of the columns, from left to right:

 - Taxonomic level is in the farthest left-hand column.
 The lower the number, the larger the phylogenetic classification, starting with domain, then phylum, class, order, family, genus, species.
 For example, Archaea, Bacteria, Eukarya, and 'unknown' are taxonomic level 1.
 Taxonomic level 2 classifies different phyla of Archaea, Bacteria, and Eukaryotes.
 Taxonomic level 3 classifies different classes of those phyla, and so on.
 - The rankID provides a means of keeping track of where that particular organism falls.
 For example, the SAR_11 clade is rankID 0.2.17.2.9, which means it is a clade within the Alphaproteobacteria (0.2.17.2), which are a clade within the Proteobacteria (rankID 0.2.17), which is a clade within the Bacteria (rankID 0.2).